vegaprotocol/specs/specs/0009-mark-price.md

 # Acceptance criteria

+- [ ] The algorithm used to calculate the mark price is specified by a market parameter.

 Algorithm 1:

 - [ ] Any transaction that results in one or more trades causes the mark price to change to the value of the last trade and only the last trade.
 - [ ] A transaction that doesn't result in a trade does not cause the mark price to change.
+- [ ] The initial mark price for a market is specified by a market parameter.

 # Guide-level explanation
 The *Mark Price* represents the "current" market value for an instrument that is being traded on a market on Vega.
 It is a calculated value primarily used to value trader's open portfolios against the prices they executed their trades at.
 Specifically, it is used to calculate the cash flows for [mark-to-market settlement](./0003-mark-to-market-settlement.md).

 # Reference-level explanation

-The mark price will be calculated from a suite of algorithms.
+The mark price is instantiated at a non zero level when a market opens.

-The selection of the algorithms for calculating the *Mark Price* is specified at the "market" level as a market parameter (TODO - update market framework.md).
+It will subsequently be calculated according to a methodology selected from a suite of algorithms.
+The selection of the algorithms for calculating the *Mark Price* is specified at the "market" level as a market parameter.

 ## Usage of the *Mark Price*:
 The most recently calculated *Mark Price* is used in the [mark-to-market settlement](./0003-mark-to-market-settlement.md).
 A change in the *Mark Price* is one of the triggers for the mark-to-market settlement to run.